 In Minnesota: Aitkin, Carlton, Cass, Cook, Crow Wing, Hubbard, Itasca, Kanabec, Lake, Mille Lacs, Morrison, Pine, St. Louis, Todd, and Wadena.
 In Wisconsin: Douglas County

-Duluth Apprentices’ classes are held Tuesday and Thursday nights, September through April, at Lake Superior College.
+Duluth Apprentices’ classes are held Tuesday and Thursday nights, September through April/May, at Lake Superior College.
 For Brainerd Apprentices, classes are held every Tuesday and every other Thursday at Central Lakes College.

 Yes.
 You will be assigned to work for a contractor within the geographical area of Local Union 242.